SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/Custom_Operator/Tutorials/Redirect_Sort_Operator.md

 | 192.168.11.1 |
 | 192.168.7.1  |

-Rather, we would prefer the address to be sorted by the value of their respective octets, like so:
+In this case, the addresses would better be sorted by the value of their respective octets, like so:

 | IP address   |
 |--------------|